• Skip to primary navigation

 To get rice paper flexible for wrapping our spring rolls, dip the rice paper in warm water for about 3-4 seconds or hold under running water, until the paper becomes fully moistened with water.
 Then, lay the wrapper onto your work surface which should be clean and flat.
 The rice paper will soak up the water and become soft and pliable in about 30 seconds which is the time you’ll put all your fillers onto the wrapper, before you start to roll.

 Looking for where to buy spring roll wrappers (rice paper)?
 You can usually find rice paper in the Asian section of most supermarkets.
-You can get about a pack of about 30 wrappers for less than $3 so they are great for eating on a budget.
+You can get about a pack of about 30 wrappers that are great for eating on a budget.
 You can also buy it here.

 The 5 healthy spring roll recipes side by side in a line, including the rainbow spring roll, shrimp spring roll, garlic chicken spring roll, sesame avocado spring roll, and kiwi strawberry spring roll, next to their own dipping sauces and the different ingredients used in each one.

 Spring rolls taste best when they’re fresh.
-But, you can definitely store the leftover spring rolls (if there are any) in the fridge for later.
-Just make sure you wrap each spring roll in plastic wrap and put them in an airtight container.
+But, you can definitely store the leftover spring rolls in the fridge for later.
+Make sure you wrap each spring roll in plastic wrap and put them in an airtight container.
 The rice paper wrapper will dry out some in the fridge which will make the texture a little more rubbery, but the spring rolls will still be pretty great!

 IDEAS FOR DIPPING SAUCES FOR SPRING ROLLS